ni/nimi-python/docs/nidigital/class.rst

-            .. tip:: This method can be called for specific sites within your :py:class:`nidigital.Session` object.
+            .. tip:: This method can be called on specific sites within your :py:class:`nidigital.Session` instance.
                 Use Python index notation on the repeated capabilities container sites to specify a subset, and then call this method on the result.

                 Example: :py:meth:`my_session.sites[ ... ].apply_levels_and_timing`

-                To call the method for all sites, you can call it directly on the :py:class:`nidigital.Session`.
+                To call the method on all sites, you can call it directly on the :py:class:`nidigital.Session`.

                 Example: :py:meth:`my_session.apply_levels_and_timing`